-When David and Leslie Hastings moved to Hampden from the Boston area in 2012 to be closer to their daughter and grandchildren, they quickly began looking for a home base where David could swim.
-They found us and our pool, and seven years later, the relationships they built with staff and residents here literally led them home.
+They found us and our pool, and seven years later, the relationships they built with team members and residents here literally led them home.

-“When I first came to Glenmeadow, Linda Edwards gave me a tour of the pool,” David remembers.
+“When I first came to Glenmeadow, I really wanted a tour of the pool,” David remembers.
 “I tested the warmth.
 It was only four feet deep.
 It was just ideal.
 I didn’t need to look any further.”

 David became a Lifestyle Pass member, allowing him access to the pool as well as our fitness center, classes, entertainment, and dining room.
 “I got to know the people at Glenmeadow through my Lifestyle Pass, and I quickly discovered how fun they are to be with,” he says.

 Several years later, Leslie became a Lifestyle Pass holder as well, transferring from her gym to ours for our seated fitness classes.
-Together, David and Leslie continued getting to know our staff and residents and enjoying our film screenings, concerts, and lectures.
+Together, David and Leslie continued getting to know our team members and residents and enjoying our film screenings, concerts, and lectures.

-“The staff has always been so friendly, not just in the wellness center but everywhere,” Leslie adds.
+“The team members has always been so friendly, not just in the wellness center but everywhere,” Leslie adds.
 “Everyone is on a first-name basis with everyone else.”

 Leslie and David settled into a two-bedroom, two-bathroom apartment on the ground floor with a porch.
 They are particularly pleased that their apartment has the same number of rooms as their condo.

-Our commitment to enhancing dementia care programs, and our caregiving staff and services in general, give David and Leslie peace of mind.
+Our caregiving team members and services in general, give David and Leslie peace of mind.
 “We watched my mom decline into dementia and fight for too long to stay in her home,” says Leslie.
 “I wanted to be the opposite of that.
-I do not want our daughter to have to struggle to work full-time, be a mother to her own two children, and care for me.
+I do not want our daughter to have to struggle to work full-time, be a mother to her own two children, and care for us.

 “Aging in place wasn’t the best solution in our former condo, and isn’t the best solution for everyone,” she adds.
-“We would have been relatively isolated and lonely had we stayed in Hampden, even with Glenmeadow at Home helpers in the house.
+“We would have been relatively isolated and lonely had we stayed in Hampden.
 It’s far better to have established a presence here at Glenmeadow before we need that sort of help.”